joakimTI/MOVIE-STUDIO-DATA-ANALYSIS/README.md

 3. BOM MOVIE GROSS DATASET
 	- This will give insight into  which movie studio performed the best in terms of gross sales.

+### 2. DATA ANALYSIS AND VISUALIZATION

+##### BUSINESS INSIGHT
+1. The Top 5 movie genres by popularity are Action, Adventure, Science Fiction, Fantasy and Comedy.
+Allocate resources to the top genres and patner with the best studios and directors in these top genres.